BFarkascode/STM32Bootloader/README.md

 The UART IRQ is the same as before and we use it to detect the end of a message.

 Lastly, we have a timer interrupt that goes off every time a second passes (TIM2 is set as the timer).
 If the IRQ is activated 5 times - indicating that 5 seconds have passed - we de-init and activate the app.

-### main.c
-The only thing the main.c does is that it listens to the UART bus for a certain byte to come in.
-If it does come in, it activates the external controller after shutting down the TIM2 timer (for what TIM2 does, check the IRQ controller).
-If it does not for 5 seconds, the TIM2 IRQ is activated and we transition to the app.

 ### Additional code - ClockDriver
 I am a bit torn about discussing this code since setting up the clocking of the device is pretty simple, yet absolutely crucial at the same time (see figure 17 in the refman).
 It is something that has been discussed often and many times thus I don't think I can contribute well to explaining it.
 Also, it is not strictly necesssary to write a custom clock driver since, unlike other HAL-based peripheral and setup options, clocking with CubeMx/HAL seems rock solid to me.